Missouri WIC

 Keep your WIC appointments.
 If you can’t keep an appointment, please call your local WIC office right away.
 The WIC staff works hard to see you at your appointment time, so please try your best to be on time.

-Buy the correct foods and in the correct amounts with your eWIC card.
+Buy the correct foods and in the correct amounts with your EWIC card.

 Tell the WIC staff about any changes in your name, address or phone number.